PLEASE NOTE: THESE REGULATIONS ARE STILL SUBJECT TO CHANGE.

 Candidates should not do anything that could be discriminatory against protected characteristics (Gender, Race, Religion, Disability, Sexual Orientation).

 Digital campaigning should follow social media platform rules and regulations.
 For further information, refer to SU Guidance.
-Spamming and trolling will not be tolerated.
+Spamming and trolling types of behaviour may be considered to be a breach of this rule.

 5. All campaign materials should be approved in principle by the Deputy Returning Officer (DRO).

-This does not mean every email and every Tweet, but posters and leaflets should be approved.
+This does not mean every email, every Instagram post and/or every Tweet, but manifestos, posters and flyers/leaflets should be approved.

 6. All current Aston University and Aston SU rules must be complied with.

 - Local rules apply.
-For example the Library will not allow any campaigning inside the Library.
+For example, the Library will not allow any campaigning inside the Library.
+This includes speaking to anyone within the library and its premises.
 A breach of this local rule is a breach of the Election Rules.

-- Different schools will have different rules.
-Some may allow you to leave leaflets in their office.
+- Different parts of Aston University will have different rules.
+Some Colleges may allow candidates to leave leaflets in their office.
 Others may not.
 If they allow 1 candidate to leave leaflets they must allow all candidates to do so.
-The university is not allowed to show preference to 1 candidate over another.
+The university is not allowed to show preference to one candidate over another.

 BREACHES OF ELECTION RULES